torakiki/pdfsam/BUILDnRUN.md

 Run
 ===========
 Once you built the artifact and they are locally installed you can run PDFsam following the steps
-* move to the pdfsam-gui module with `cd pdfsam-gui`
+* move to the pdfsam-community module with `cd pdfsam-community`
 * run it with `mvn exec:java`